Last reviewed: September 12, 2023

 - students and other library patrons cannot be filmed, accommodations must be made to avoid filming patrons

 - The Communications Officer will evaluate the request and either approve or disapprove the request in collaboration with the appropriate department head(s).

-- Once approved, the communications office will notify appropriate library staff of a film shoot.
+- Once approved, the library's Communications & Events office will notify appropriate library employees of a film shoot.